 This policy applies only to direct accesses to Reality F1 - URLs starting https://realityf1.com/

 Reality F1 is intended to be a free, fun, family game and has no age restrictions.
-However, if you are under 18, you may use this web site only with the agreement and/or supervision of a parent or guardian.
+However, if you are under 18, you may use only this web site with the agreement and/or supervision of a parent or guardian.
+In these cases, the email address used must be that of the parent or guardian.
 If you are a parent, you might also like to read safe surfing tips for parents and carers.

 The privacy of data submitted by players of Reality F1 is very important to us and we are committed to protecting player privacy.

 As part of the player registration process you will need to provide an email address.
-Reality F1 is a not for profit organisation and email addresses are only required as a means of maintaining membership of the game/competition and identifying a player's account.
-In registering as a player, or activating an account, you agree to the storage of your email address in the game database which currently resides on servers belonging to our web hosting company in Europe.
+Email addresses are only required as a means of maintaining membership of the game/competition and identifying a player's account.
+Email addresses are only used/processed on a 'legitimate interests' basis to allow players to create an account and log in to update their team etc (for example, to log in we need to match up the email address you provide in the form with the one held in our database in order to identify the account).
+In the case of the opt-in mailing list your data is only processed if you have provided your consent.
+You can withdraw consent, via the player admin area, at any time and stop receiving emails from the mailing list.
+In registering as a player, or activating an account, you agree to the storage of your email address in the game database which currently resides on servers belonging to our web hosting company (Webfaction, a service of Paragon Internet Group Limited) in Europe.
 You will also be required to provide a player name and team name but these need not reflect your actual name in any way.

 All other information (such as providing a biography) is optional and you are strongly urged not to enter personally identifiable information as this may be visible on the Reality F1 web site (such as on your player profile page).

 Data entered as part of the player registration process will not be passed to any third party except if required by law or in the case of a player attacking or in any way abusing Reality F1.